loz-hurst/cpp-finance-materials-new/lessons/lesson-17.md

 A third way, called variadic functions, from C we will discuss in the final lesson.

-Variable numbers of arguments with templates are called <em>parameter packs</em>
+Variable numbers of arguments with templates are called <em>parameter packs</em>.
+{: .callout .terminology}

+Templates with parameter packs are called <em>variadic templates</em>.
 {: .callout .terminology}

 Generally, variable length argument lists have been discouraged in C++.
 This could be for a range of reasons but the two obvious ones are that they are a pain to implement and there is a performance hit from processing arguments at runtime compared to using overloading to resolve the function call at compile time.
 Using templates addresses both of these issues.